• Skip to primary navigation

 But — and this is critical — Google Drive will completely screw up your formatting.
 And you’ll learn this right in the middle of your presentation when your beautifully-designed slides look like hot garbage.

-Instead of sending your slide deck to the organizer, upload it to your own Google Drive and then share that via email.
+Instead of sending your slide deck to the organizer, upload it to your own Google Drive and then share the link via email.
 This lets you double-check all formatting and avoid any embarrassing formatting issues.
 You can be assured that everything looks great on the day of your presentation.

 Plus, if all else fails, you can open the web browser on their computer, log into your Google account (it’s your Gmail password), and drive your presentation from there.